JaKooLit/Ja_HyprLanD-dots/README.md

 These configs are used in my Laptop and Desktop.

 a.)
-Copy / Move files / folders in your ~.config
+Copy / Move files / folders in your ~/.config

 b.)
-Put wallpapers in your ~Pictures/
+Put wallpapers in your ~/Pictures/

 c.) if you want in Arch, make sure to comment / uncomment some items in /hypr/configs/exec.conf - location of polkit is different than gentoo